milanflach/MultivariateAnomalies.jl/docs/src/man/OnlineAlgorithms.md

 We provide online some functions, which are tuned to allocate minimal amounts of memory.
 Implemented so far:

 - Euclidean distance
-- Sigma estimation for KDE
+- Sigma estimation for KDE / REC
 - KDE
-- REC (in progress)
+- REC
-- KNN-Gamma (in progress)
+- KNN-Gamma

 #### Functions